Onion Weed Control in Your Garden & Lawn

 Onion weed is a proclaimed noxious weed for most of NSW and WA, and for all of TAS, SA and VIC.
 Onion weed is a perennial with thin green strappy leaves growing from a mainly white bulb which gives off an onion smell when crushed.
 Flowers grow at the top of a long stalk and are mainly white.
 Seeds form in summer and autumn and are spread mostly by wind blowing the seeds into new areas.
-Onion weed also develops small bulblets attached to the parent bulb.
-These sprout after the main parent bulb has died from herbicide such as Yates Zero Weedkiller Super Concentrate or from breaking off when the weed is being pulled up.
-Therefore repeat applications onto the weed will probably be required.
-The Yates Zero Weeding brush is a safe way to apply Zero for spot weeding which will avoid contact with wanted plants in the garden.
+Onion weed are mainly spread when the small bullets, attached to the parent bulb, are disturbed and break off to form new plants.
+This is why it is so important not to disturbs Onion Weed growing in a garden bed.

 Onion Weed has a very flat leaf, never wider than a cm, and lots of leaves that come out of the base (they can sometimes look like a 'grassy-clump' in nature).
 At their full length, leaves can be up to 23 cm long.
 The flowers are arranged in a really loose fashion, white petals with lots of yellow stamens, on a skinny flower stalk (scape).
 Has a soft, yet very distinctive smell of onion and garlic, and has little 'bulbles' under ground, rather than the garlic clove or bulb.